MicrosoftDocs/Dynamics-365-Operations.nl-nl/articles/retail/includes/banner.md

 > [!IMPORTANT]
-> Dit onderwerp is van toepassing op Dynamics 365 for Retail en Dynamics 365 for Finance and Operations.
+> Dit onderwerp heeft betrekking op Dynamics 365 for Retail en Dynamics 365 for Finance and Operations.